JessieSeal0122/ab-test-practice-01/README.md

 python ab_test_analysis.py
 ```
 It will:
-1.Load and clean the dataset
+1. Load and clean the dataset
-2.Calculate conversion metrics
+2. Calculate conversion metrics
-3.Perform t-tests on CTR, cart rate, and purchase rate
+3 .Perform t-tests on CTR, cart rate, and purchase rate
-4.Generate a grouped bar chart
+4. Generate a grouped bar chart
-5.Save a summary image and log file
+5. Save a summary image and log file

 ---